How to Start a Profitable Buy Here Pay Here Car Lot

 You simply buy cheap cars from the used car sales manager at dealerships.
 Stop by each dealership once or twice a week asking if they have any “note cars” on trade they want to sell.
 Always be on the lookout for cars.
 From time to time, you will find a steal.
 (Do not get caught with no inventory.
 Even if your lot is full, keep looking for cars!)

 The retail price is THREE times the amount you paid for the car.
-(Some note notes double the price and add $1000).
-The down payment is basically the amount you paid for the car (thereby eliminating your financial downside).
+(Some note notes double the price and adds $1000).
+IDEALLY, the down payment is basically the amount you paid for the car (thereby eliminating your financial downside).
 Most note lots charge the maximum interest rate your state allows you to charge.
-The standard is to charge about 18 - 22%.
-You collect about $50 weekly (when the customer gets paid at work, you want to get paid the same day) until the loan is paid off.
+The standard is to charge about 18 – 22%.
+You collect about $50-$75 weekly (when the customer gets paid at work, you want to get paid the same day) until the loan is paid off.

 Ten commandments to note lot success